twilight07/mcp-unity/README.md

 <details open>
 <summary><span style="font-size: 1.1em; font-weight: bold;">Option 1: Configure using Unity Editor</span></summary>

-> Replace `ABSOLUTE/PATH/TO` with the absolute path to your MCP Unity installation.

-The right configuration can be accessed in the Unity Editor MCP Server window (Tools > MCP Unity > Server Window)
+1. Open the Unity Editor
+2. Navigate to Tools > MCP Unity > Server Window
+3. Click on the "Configure" button for your AI LLM client as shown in the image below
+4. Confirm the configuration installation with the given popup

 ![MCP configuration](https://github.com/user-attachments/assets/ea9bb912-94a7-4409-81c1-3af39158dac0)